ulyssestenn/philosophies/README.md

 # Philosophies
+*Created with Claude Opus 4.6 and ChatGPT GPT-5.3*

 Curated reading lists for the primary texts of Eastern and Western philosophical traditions, with links to the best free online editions and recommendations for paid translations.
-Created with AI assistance.

 ## Contents